Writing has the power to make or break a career and to enhance or undermine a leader’s reputation.

-The passive tense makes the reader wonder if you have something to hide, whereas the active tense inspires trust.
+The passive tense makes the reader wonder whether you have something to hide, whereas the active tense inspires trust.
 The active tense always follows the same structure: subject, verb, object.
 And it tends to be a shorter, simpler sentence.
-Your passive sentences will rely on 'to be', so watch out for ‘is’, ‘was’, ‘were’, ‘are’, am being smuggled in.
+Your passive sentences will rely on 'to be', so watch out for ‘is’, ‘was’, ‘were’, ‘are’, ‘am’ being smuggled in.

 - ACTIVE - I made a mistake (accepting responsibility)